AlexeyAlexey/sidekiq_mailer-1/README.md

     # Mail will skip sidekiq and will be sent synchronously
     MyMailer.welcome('your@email.com').deliver!

-By default Sidekiq::Mailer will retry to send an email if it failed.
+By default Sidekiq::RedmineMailer will retry to send an email if it failed.
 But you can [override sidekiq options](https://github.com/andersondias/sidekiq_mailer/wiki/Overriding-sidekiq-options) in your mailer.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'sidekiq_mailer'
+    gem 'sidekiq_redmine_mailer'

 And then execute: